bartboogmans/x4_black_trader_finder/README.md

 Requirements:
 - You must know how to run attached python script or be competent enough to google it.

 Think twice before you use this, as this cheat will affect your game experience.

-I was not so quickly able to figure out names of sectors that these stations were in, although that would have been nice as well. tested on version 6.0, but might work fine on others
+I was not so quickly able to figure out names of sectors that these stations were in, although that would have been nice as well.
+Tested on save file of version 6.0, but might work fine on others

 ## Use
 - Put your savefile in the same folder as this python script.
 Find it in documents/Egosoft/yadayada.